sverx/X205TA/resume.md

-Touchpad might not be working when waking up after suspend.
+Touchpad might not be working when resuming after suspension.

 A possible solution might be to add a systemd script to unload and reload the *elan_i2c* module when resuming.